markandtwin/meds5420_LR/README.md

   scp -r YourAccount@transfer.cam.uchc.edu:/home/FCAM/meds5420/YourUsrName/ .
   ```

 - **Downstream Analysis**: Use the count matrix for differential expression analysis with DESeq2.
-See the accompanying R Markdown file (`Deseq_featureCounts_LR.Rmd`) for an example.
+See the accompanying R Markdown file (`Deseq2_featureCounts_LR.Rmd`) for an example.

 - **Alternative Tools**: For more accurate long-read quantification, consider [IsoQuant](https://github.com/ablab/IsoQuant) or [Bambu](https://github.com/GoekeLab/bambu) instead of `featureCounts`.